FAQ, the Royal Swedish Academy of Sciences’ scholarships

 Change of Purpose and Extension of Disposition Time

-Can I change the purpose or disposition time after receiving the scholarship?
+Can I change the purpose or disposition time after receiving the scholarship or research grant?

 There is a possibility for those who have been granted funds to apply for a change of purpose or an extended disposition time (see under Funding and Contracts above).